 Its Executive Jet Management arm offers aircraft management, jet cards, and on-demand charter.

-NetJets is included in the Private Jet Card Comparisons’ database of over 50 jet card providers, enabling you to compare programs in minutes.
+NetJets is included in the Private Jet Card Comparisons’ database of over 50 jet card and fractional ownership providers, enabling you to compare programs in minutes.

 When was it founded?